CircuitMess/Wheelson-Firmware/README.md

 src/Apps contains different *apps* selectable in the main menu.
-Too add a new entry to the menu, add it in the MainMenu constructor.
+To add a new entry to the menu, add it in the MainMenu constructor.

 Buttons and other board-specific defines should be in src/defs.hpp